asobti/kube-monkey/docs/opting-in.md

 !!! note "Short mtbf values still respect the window"

-    All terminations happen inside the daily run window set by `start_hour` and `end_hour`.
+    All terminations happen inside the daily run window set by `start_hour` and `end_hour`, on the days set by `run_days`.
 An mtbf shorter than a day packs that day's terminations into that window rather than spreading them around the clock.

 ### `kube-monkey/identifier`